tmcgilchrist/ghuntley/content/live.md

 # inadvertent disclosure

 I have multiple systems in place (multiple-monitors, broadcasting under an isolated operating system account, automated privacy screen switcher software, a physical production controlpad) to reduce the likely hood of accidentally disclosing secrets whilst on the air.
-That doesn't mean it won't happen however.
+That doesn't mean it cant happen however.

 If you believe there has been inadvertent disclosure please get in [contact with me](mailto:ghuntley@ghuntley.com) immediately.
 I don't have the resources of [Google](https://www.google.com/about/appsecurity/reward-program/), [Facebook](https://www.facebook.com/whitehat) or [Mozilla](https://www.mozilla.org/en-US/security/bug-bounty/) but at minimum if you so desire, I'll put your name in the end of show hall of fame credits and send you some swag in the mail.
 Thank-you.